 Traditional Water Heaters

-- Often installed in basements or utility rooms
+- Typically installed in basements or utility rooms

 - Limited placement flexibility